abg/dbsake/docs/commands/sieve.rst

 .. versionadded:: 2.0.0

-.. option:: -f, --force
+.. option:: -O, --to-stdout

-   The ``--force`` option will force output to be written to stdout even if it appears that this will write to an active terminal.
+   The ``--to-stdout`` option will force output to be written to stdout even if stdout appears to be an active terminal.
 This can be useful in cases when filtering the mysqldump output or when not outputing large amounts of data and want to read it directly on the terminal.
+By default, the sieve command will abort if it detects that it would output to a terminal and --to-stdout is not used.